A Message to Parents

 At UHCL, we expect students to strive for honor, character, and excellence in all of their academic and co-curricular pursuits.
 At New Student Orientation, I go over importance of academic honesty and being a part of the process to stop cheating practices between classmates, as it devalues hard-earned diplomas.

-Students with questions and doubt should visit the Student Assistance Center (SAC).
+Students with questions and doubt should visit the Student Enrollment Center (SEC).
 They provide immediate assistance and directions to the proper office/person that can help with other specific issues.

 - Getting Involved

 Encourage your student to become actively involved with out of class experiences as their success will depend on the amount of effort they give and the level of participation they have in the campus community.
 As you explore our web site, you will discover many of these enriching and dynamic opportunities for a full and well-rounded education.

 We look forward to working with your student as they embark on this life-changing experience.